 Minneapolis Department of Civil Rights

-Minneapolis Department of Civil Rights investigates charges of discrimination against members of protected classes as well as civilian complaints of police misconduct.
+Minneapolis Department of Civil Rights investigates (MDCR) charges of discrimination against members of protected classes as well as civilian complaints of police misconduct.
 The Minneapolis office also ensures employment and purchasing goals for women and minorities on all City-funded construction.

 Contact Information: